larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Interactions with WGs are discussed below.

-It is not expected that the moderators will be monitoring every IETF channel, but rather that participants MAY and chairs SHOULD flag concerns about disruptive behavior to the moderators.
+It is not expected that the moderators will be monitoring every IETF channel, but rather that participants MAY and group management SHOULD flag concerns about disruptive behavior to the moderators.
 However, the moderators SHOULD actively monitor a small set of key participation channels, including, for example, the IETF discussion